Tap-Payments/gosell-js-client/README.md

   </head>
   ```

-- make sure that you allow Google Pay™ payment method to be in the checkout SDK by adding the following line to your code:
+- make sure that you allow Google Pay™ payment method to be in the Tap JS Checkout library by adding the following line to your code:

 ```javascript
 <body>